mjbramich/etch-a-sketch/README.md

 ## Optimizations

-  * Implement media quieries to handle different devices and screen sizes
+  * Implement media queries to handle different devices and screen sizes
   * Make the Javascript code, cleaner and more readable

 ## Lessons Learned: